- Acute trauma: fall, blow, dislocation

 - Cartilage damage or labral lesions

-- Injuries after a fall or direct impact (e.g., fractures, subluxations)
+- Injuries after a fall or direct blow (e.g., fractures, subluxations)

-Diagnosis & treatment with the shoulder specialist in Innsbruck
+Diagnosis & Treatment by the Shoulder Specialist in Innsbruck

 Treatment